ehlesp/smallab-k8s-pve-guide/G012 - Host hardening 06 ~ Network hardening with sysctl.md

 - `nf_conntrack_allow_invalid`\
   To allow packets with the state INVALID on the connection tracking (conntrack).
 I haven't found any other reference to this parameter beyond the Proxmox VE-related documentation, so maybe its not a `sysctl` value, although it certainly looks like it.

+- `nf_conntrack_helpers`\
+  For enabling [conntrack helpers](https://wiki.nftables.org/wiki-nftables/index.php/Conntrack_helpers) for specific protocols.
+Like the `nf_conntrack_allow_invalid` parameter, it appears to be a `sysctl` parameter but it is not mentioned in the [official Kernel networking documentation](https://www.kernel.org/doc/html/latest/networking/nf_conntrack-sysctl.html).

 - `net.netfilter.nf_conntrack_max`\
   The maximum number of allowed connection tracking entries.
 This value can be changed directly in the Proxmox VE web console.